Planning to buy a new home theater system for your house or want to upgrade the old one?

 The short throw projectors are expensive comparative to the long throw ones and deliver bigger projection and quality even with short throw distance.

 The image quality directly proportional to the resolution of the projector.
-By resolution, we means how much pixels the image is divided into for a size of screen defined.
+By resolution, we mean how much pixels the image is divided into for a size of screen defined.
 The larger the pixel number the smaller the pixel size, and the smaller the pixel size the sharper and clearer the image would be.
 So while choosing a projector it is one of the key factors to look for.

 Usually, in cameras or cell phones, it is given great importance that pixel numbers are greater as they can be because that affects the image quality.

-If you choose a projector of low resolution the image on the screen will appear as blurred or colors will be of low intensity.
+If you choose a projector of low resolution the image on the screen will appear as blurred or colours will be of low intensity.
 So for higher definition images resolution of the projector must be high for bigger screens.

 The affordable and commonly used pixel density or resolution is 1280 x 720 which is used mostly for systems to play 720pHDtv videos.
 If you want higher definition one then you can go for 1920 x 1080 resolution but that would be a bit costly.